hashicorp/packer/website/source/docs/builders/azure.html.md

        1. PlanPublisher
        1. PlanPromotionCode

+-   `skip_delete` (boolean) skip deletion of the temporary resource group and any temporary resources.
+Resources are not deleted if the build fails or succeeds.

 -   `temp_compute_name` (string) temporary name assigned to the VM.
 If this value is not set, a random value will be assigned.
 Knowing the resource group and VM name allows one to execute commands to update the VM during a Packer build, e.g. attach a resource disk to the VM.